Omaha and more...

 You'll visit the beach itself, walk on the sand and view the terrain as seen by those who disembarked from their landing craft on D-Day.
 From the beach, the daunting task to which they were assigned becomes readily apparent.

-The problems, the solutions, the failures and -ultimately- the successes, will all be covered during your visit.
+The problems, solutions, failures and -ultimately- the successes, will all be covered during your visit.